Human Machine Interfacedesign

 Success at the DDC Award Gute Gestaltung 2019

 Our project ›Aasted Smart Control‹ has won an award in the ›Gute Gestaltung‹ (Good Design) competition of the Deutsche Designer Club in the ›Interactive‹ category.
-The award ceremony will take place on November 22, 2019 in the ›raumfabrik‹ center in Frankfurt am Main.
-Which is where the secret will also be revealed whether we have won a Gold, Silver, Bronze or a regular award.
+The award ceremony took place on November 22, 2019 in the ›raumfabrik‹ center in Frankfurt am Main.
 The annual DDC ›Gute Gestaltung‹ competition is unique in the branch since it unites a wide variety of design disciplines.
 Manufacturers, designers, design engineers, companies, architects, agencies as well as students and start-ups can participate in the competition.

 Company outing to the Steigerwald nature park